Micro-Influencer Marketing

 • Other brands they like and follow

-Chances are you chose to work with an influencer because their audience reflects yours, right?
+You probably chose to work with specific influencers because their audience reflects yours, right?

 Still, you should remind creators of your target demographic.
 The messaging of your campaign’s content should be unique to your audience.
 Skilled influencers will know exactly what to say to get their followers talking.